RAF Kings Cliffe: Glenn Miller

-Legacy

-On 29 July 1946 the 20th was reactivated Biggs Field, Texas then to Shaw AFB, South Carolina in October 1946 (in August 1947 it became part of the new 20th Fighter Wing), then Langley AFB, Virginia in November 1951, in June 1952 the 20th Fighter-Bomber Wing returned to RAF Wethersfield then in 1970 to RAF Upper Heyford as part of the United States Air Force in Europe.
-The unit remained in the UK until 1993 when it returned to Shaw Air Force Base South Carolina as part of the drawdown of US forces in Europe after the end of the Cold War.

 Royal Air Force use post war

 After the war, the field was used by the RAF for armament storage until being sold and returned to agriculture in January 1959.

 Current use

-Kings Cliffe airfield has largely returned to agriculture, however the outlines and concreted areas of the runways are readily identifiable.
+Kings Cliffe airfield has largely returned to agriculture, however the outlines and concreted areas of the runways are readily identifiable in aerial images.
 The perimeter track has been reduced to a single-track agricultural road with the hardstandings removed for hardcore.
-The technical site and hangars have been razed but an abandoned control tower still exists as does an original Blister hangar re-erected on a farm just north of the airfield.
-Dispersed buildings in Bedford Purlieus included the combined gymnasium/cinema/chapel which still survives on the former airfield's Communal Site.
+The technical site and hangars have been razed but the abandoned control tower still exists.
+Dispersed buildings in Bedford Purlieus include the combined gymnasium/cinema/chapel which still survives on the former airfield's Communal Site.

 A memorial to the airfield and the squadrons operating there was unveiled by the Duke of Gloucester in 1983.

+In July 2024 a small museum was established on the site of the old airfield.
+The King's Cliffe Airfield Museum aims to preserve the history of the airfield and tell the stories of the personnel and units that were based there.